Supervisor/supervisor/README.txt

   'directory' -- When supervisord daemonizes, switch to this directory.
 Default: do not cd.

+  'environment' -- A list of key/value pairs in the form "KEY=val,KEY2=val2" that will be placed in the supervisord process' environment (and as a result in all of its child process' environments).
+Default: none.

 Configuration File '[supervisorctl]' Section Settings

   The configuration file may contain settings for the supervisorctl